It’s An App World After All

 Similarly, the more notes you save in Evernote, the more prone you are to using it.
 The same analogy extends to other apps like Google Drive or Dropbox.
 The investment trap is really a user lock-in.
 It’s where strong dependencies begin to form.
 The fear of missing out also takes hold here.

-The strategic hook and the investment trap may require a parallel set of activities to keep engagement fresh.
-For example, if YouTube only concentrated on adding new users but offered no content to browse, its purpose is defeated instantly.
+There are times when the strategic hook or the investment trap may require a parallel set of users or activities to keep engagement fresh.
+Consider YouTube.
+If YouTube only concentrated on adding new users but offered no content to browse, its purpose is defeated instantly.
 Therefore, they would need a pipeline of content to keep users engaged.
-Content and subscriptions become the strategic hook and investment trap for viewers.

 Enter, content creators.
-The strategic hook for a content creator would be to add content to the platform.
-Then, valuable content is rewarded in the form of subscriptions, views, influencer-like status and monetary incentives.
+The strategic hook for a content creator would be to upload content to the platform for the world to watch.
+Valuable content is rewarded in the form of subscriptions, views, influencer-like status and monetary incentives.

 The more content posted, the higher the investment.
 The higher the investment, the higher the potential payoff.
 The higher the payoff, the stronger the trap.
-Things start to mutually reinforce each other.
+Things begin to mutually reinforce each other.

 Lastly, the self-propelling development loop is where the magic happens.
 As app owners harness data and analytics from the growing usage of their apps, they begin to learn more.
 These learnings get truncated into new features and ideas, ultimately delivering better user experiences.